What estate documents do you need in Georgia?

 - Why planning while you’re alive matters just as much as planning for after you’re gone

-What is a Will?
-And why do you need a Will in Georgia?
+What is a will?
+And do I need a will in Georgia?

 That means: